-There are times when an individual or group of people need additional support to assist them in reaching their full potential.
-It is our aim to recognise these areas for concern and to act accordingly.
-We have identified particular groups and we aim to address equality in the following ways:
+Sometimes, an individual or group of people need additional support to assist them in reaching their full potential.
+We aim to recognise these areas of concern and act accordingly.
+We have identified particular groups, and we strive to address equality in the following ways: